ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/contributor_guide/writing_sphinx_documentation.md

 ## Writing in ReST-enabled Markdown

-We use the [`myst-parser`][myst] package (MyST) to write Markdown that can also include ReST elements; the package [documentation][myst] is detailed, so we would recommend reviewing it.
+We use the [`myst-parser`][myst] package (MyST) to write Markdown that can also include ReST elements; the package documentation is detailed, so we would recommend reviewing it.
 We will cover some of the more widely used elements in the following subsections.

 ### Embedding ReST directives

-Most ReST directives can be embedded into MyST Markdown — see [here][myst-rst-directives] for further details.
+Most ReST directives can be embedded into MyST Markdown — see the [MyST documentation][myst-rst-directives] for further details.

 ### Automatically creating docstring documentation (MyST Markdown)